Provide feedback on this website

 The day of your visit

-- All visitors will be required to undergo rapid antigen testing administered by the home as per the COVID-19 Guidance Document for Long-Term Care Homes in Ontario (external link).
+All visitors will be required to undergo rapid antigen testing administered by the home as per the

-- All visitors will be required to wear a mask for the duration of their indoor visit.
-Masking remains encouraged for outdoor visits as an added layer of protection against COVID-19.
+All visitors will be required to wear a mask for the duration of their indoor visit.
+Visitors are permitted to take part in maskless visits with their loved one in the resident’s room only with the door closed.
+Visitors must reapply their mask when a staff member or other resident enters the room.
+Masking remains encouraged at all times, for both indoor and outdoor visits, as an added layer of protection against COVID-19.

 Other important information